matlo/serialusb/README.md

 # Limitations

 * Only control and interrupt endpoints are currently supported.
-* This is a software proxy, not a hardware one.
-It's usefull for reverse-engineering protocols, not for investigating hardware issues.
+* This is a software proxy, not a hardware one: it's usefull for reverse-engineering protocols, not for investigating hardware issues.
 * Because the USB interface of the atmega32u4 has some constraints, such as a limited number of endpoints, serialusb does a few changes to the USB descriptors used at the enumeration step.
 * For now the UART speed is 500kbps, which is not enough to reach the theorical max baudrate of 64kB/s.